German court approves Lufthansa strike | DW | 06.11.2019

 Cabin crew are now preparing for a 48-hour strike, beginning on Thursday.
 The airline had tried to stop it by filing an injunction against the union.

-German airline Lufthansa were dealt a blow on Wednesday after a court ruled in favor of a union strike, dismissing an injunction brought forward by the air carrier.
+A court ruled in favor of a union strike against German airline Lufthansa on Wednesday after dismissing an injunction brought forward by the air carrier.

 Lufthansa had made an urgent application to halt the strike but this was rejected as the judicial system said action was "not unlawful."

-The strike is expected to go-ahead on Thursday for a 48-hour period, even though Lufthansa still plan to put a stop to it.
+The strike is expected to go-ahead on Thursday for 48 hours, though Lufthansa still hope to put a stop to it.

 Staff want better conditions

-Wednesday's ruling comes after a German union on Monday had called on Lufthansa cabin crew to begin a strike, demanding better pay and conditions.
+Wednesday's ruling comes after the union on Monday had called on Lufthansa cabin crew to begin a strike, demanding better pay and conditions.

 "This will affect all Lufthansa flights scheduled to leave from airports in Germany," the deputy chairman of the UFO cabin crew union, Daniel Flohr, said in a statement.
 He cited Lufthansa's "ongoing refusal" to negotiate.

-Passengers will almost certainly have to deal with disruptions as a result of the walkout, which could also impact Lufthansa's affiliate airlines, including Eurowings and SunExpress.
+Passengers are likely to face disruptions as a result of the walkout, which could also impact Lufthansa's affiliate airlines, including Eurowings and SunExpress.

 ls, jsi/aw (dpa, Reuters)